Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgIssueFTResponse"></a>

 ### MsgIssueFTResponse
+Deprecated: do not use

 MsgIssueFTResponse is the Msg/IssueFT response type.

-Note: deprecated

 | Field | Type | Label | Description |